-Use the body element and manage all your site elements and content.
+Use the Body element to manage all your site elements and content.

 When you start building a website, you start with a blank page.
-The body element represents this page.
-Any time you create a new page, you’ll be creating a body element.
-This is where you'll add all your elements and content.
-Any element that you add to your page will be nested inside of the body element.
-No matter how many elements you nest inside other elements, they will all be nested and organized in the body element.
+The Body element represents this page.
+Any time you create a new page, you automatically create a Body element, which is where you'll add all your future elements and content.
+Any element that you add to your page nests inside the Body element.
+No matter how many elements you nest inside other elements, they will all be nested and organized in the Body element.

-You can access the body element through the Navigator or the navigation breadcrumb bar at the bottom of the Canvas.
-Since it’s the outermost element on the page, the body element cannot be deleted or moved.
+You can access the Body element through the Navigator or the navigation breadcrumb bar at the bottom of the Canvas.
+Because the Body element is the outermost element in the page, it cannot be deleted or moved.

-Any content that's wider than the viewport will overflow the body element, resulting in horizontal scrolling, which you rarely want.
-You can prevent this by being mindful of element widths and negative margins.
-You can always hide the overflow on the body element, but we don't recommend it.
+Any content that's wider than the viewport will overflow the Body element, resulting in horizontal scrolling, which is rarely desirable.
+You can prevent unwanted horizontal scrolling by being mindful of element widths and negative margins.
+You can also always hide the overflow on the Body element, but it’s not recommended.

-If you want all the pages in your project to have the same styling — such as the same background color on all pages — you can style the Body (All Pages) tag.
-All styling set on this tag will be inherited by all body elements across your site.
-And any new pages that you create will have the same styling as well.
+If you want all the pages in your project to have the same styling — such as the same background color on all pages — you can style the Body (All pages) tag.
+All styling set on this tag will be inherited by all Body elements across your site.
+Any newly created pages will also use the same styling.
+Read more about styling HTML tags.

-When you set typography styles on the body, these styles are passed down to all its children, meaning all text elements on your page.
+When you set typography styles on the Body, these styles pass down to all the Body’s children, meaning all text elements on your page.

-So, if you edit the font family on the body tag, all elements on all pages will inherit the same font family.
-However, changing the font family on any individual text element will override the styles inherited from the body element.
+For example, if you edit the font family on the Body (All pages) tag, all elements on all pages will inherit the same font family.
+However, changing the font family on any individual text element will override the styles inherited from the Body (All pages) tag.
 Learn more about text style inheritance.

-Issue: One known issue with collapsing margins is where the content in the footer of a page is cut off.
-And, you are not able to access it or scroll to it even in the Designer.
-That's because the content is being pushed out of the body element at the bottom of the page.
-This issue usually occurs when using an absolutely positioned navbar.
+Issue: A known issue to be aware of is when the content in the page footer is cut off — you aren’t able to access it or scroll to it, even in the Designer.
+This is referred to as collapsing margins, and is caused by the content being pushed out of the Body element at the bottom of the page.
+The issue usually occurs when a Navbar is absolutely positioned.

-Solution: To avoid this issue, don’t add top margin on the first element on your page when that element doesn't have a fixed position.
-Instead, add top padding to the body element.
+Solution: To avoid this issue, don’t add top margin to the first element on your page when that element doesn't have a fixed position.
+Instead, add top padding to the Body element.